lornebb/Venice-Drone-website/README.md

 Need to get an example read me to use!

 Releases
-Hover over image to link to spotify idea came from an MS1 project by Kieran Mrray posted in the Slack.
-He had his discography as just the artwork, and then a hover effect blurs it and shows links to spotify.

 Contact page -
 copied copy  from Idles (band) contact page and modified, as they had a healthy amount of copy on there to flesh out my make believe contact page